 Academic-based preschools and Kindergartens are the most structured of the different types, and have a strong emphasis on math and reading readiness skills.
 These programs aim to expose children to what early-elementary school is like.
 While time is still allotted to free play, much of the day is built around explicit lessons guided by the teacher.
 Classrooms often resemble play-based ones (with different stations set up around the room), but at an Academic program the teacher leads students through the stations directly, and ties these activities to a whole-class lesson or theme.

 What GAA says: The Junior and Senior Kindergarten Curriculum is strongly based on the importance of integrating young student’s two passions, learning and play.
 The students work in groups, and are encouraged to problem solve collectively and learn how to be a team player.
 The students are actively engaged through hands on learning opportunities that integrate cross curricular authentic learning experiences.
 Kindergarten students are involved in all areas of the program.
 They begin French, Gym, Music Computers and Technology in Junior Kindergarten.
-Students are involved in both the Christmas and Spring Concerts, and Choir hosted throughout the year.
+Students are involved in both the Christmas and Spring Concerts, Choir, Monthly House Huddles and a variety of clubs hosted throughout the year.

 This refers to the rate at which students move through the curriculum (e.g., topics, textbook material, skills, etc.).
 Curriculum pace is often defined in comparison to provincial standards.